Research and Scholarship

 Award for Excellence by a Graduate Student Researcher

 This award recognizes outstanding graduate student-level research and creative scholarship at UCF.
 This self-nominated award allows students to share their research with the UCF community and be acknowledged by their fellow graduate students.
-Each Fall and Spring, $4,000 in scholarships will be awarded.
+Each Fall and Spring, scholarships will be awarded.

 Student Scholar Symposium